Warrank/CrimCoachReyjan/README.md

 This page contains the contact information.
 This are 2 cards with herin link to send an Email and a link to the messenger or whatsapp of the 2 contact numbers.

 The website self is made in .NET Blazor with MudBlazor for the UI.
-As little CSS as needed.
-As much as possible in bootstrap classes.
+For the styling bootstrap classes are prevered.
+If no other choice css is used.